 So while we’re teaching our kids to read, write and do math – we want to be keeping an eye out for what makes our kids excited.
 What do they love to do day after day?
 What do they dream about, talk about – even read about?

 After all, one day they will be reading, writing and performing at least basic math – then what?
 Will their curiosity still be alive?
 Will their confidence be intact?
 Will they know themselves and their strengths so that they can choose the best career path?
 Not to mention their relationship with you!

 These are important things to think about.
 It can be easy to get so caught up in the day to day struggles that we fail to see the bigger picture.

 I became an Orton-Gillingham dyslexia tutor so that I could more confidently teach my kids at home.
 While getting this training isn’t necessary – it has been very helpful to me as I have a larger toolbox to draw from in my day-to-day teaching.
 Still, however, I have many days where I am teaching my 8-year old son and he struggles.

-Finding balance between being too lax and pushing so hard that kids rebel isn’t always straightforward.
+Finding a balance between being too lax and pushing so hard that kids rebel isn’t always straightforward.
 Let’s look a little closer to my reading lesson with Ben.

 A real-life example

 Ben just turned 8.
 He is probably mildly to moderately dyslexic.
 He just started 3rd grade and reads at about the middle of first-grade level.